Places of Interest

 1. Christ performed His first public miracle in Cana to authenticate and show that He was the promised Messiah.
 Do we believe Christ was God in the flesh and the true Messiah?

-2. Christ honored the request of His mother in turning the water into wine.
-Do we honor our parents as Christ did, and as God commands?
+2. Christ honored the request of His mother to turn the water into wine.
+Do we honor our parents as Christ did and as God commands?

 3. Jesus also healed an official’s son here in Cana.
 Do we believe Christ can still do miracles today in our own lives?